LINC-8: Architecture

-The computer included a number of LINC peripherals, which were controlled by special LINC mode instructions.
-These devices included analog inputs in the forms of knobs and jacks, relays for control of external equipment, LINCtape drives (the predecessor of the DECtape), an oscilloscope-like cathode ray tube under program control, as well as a Teletype Model 33 ASR.
+The computer includes a number of LINC peripherals, which are controlled by special LINC mode instructions.
+These devices include analog inputs in the forms of knobs and jacks, relays for control of external equipment, LINCtape drives (the predecessor of the DECtape), an oscilloscope-like cathode ray tube under program control, as well as a Teletype Model 33 ASR.
 Actually, the CRT is a specially modified unit based on a standard Tektronix oscilloscope modified to only be driven by D-A converters and an intensifier interface; there are no sweep circuits as found in conventional oscilloscopes.
 Most of the modifications involve custom highly stripped down plug in modules, which also house the actual knobs hooked to the lowest A-D channels.
 Arguably, this is the precursor to the modern mouse interface; some software utilized knob twirling in a manner that would later suggest the two-dimensional form of a mouse; these are knobs controlling only one parameter at a time, etc.

 Some of these peripherals are simulated and are actually peripherals of the PDP-8.
 Any unimplemented operation stops the LINC CPU and interrupts the PDP-8 processor to handle the specifics.
 Most notably, the LINCtape is actually a PDP-8 peripheral; the tape class of LINC instructions are trapped and interrupt the PDP-8 which then emulates how a real LINC or PDP-12 would carry out the specifics of the latest tape instruction.
 Pressing a variety of keys on the seemingly present LINC console all cause PDP-8 interrupts; PROGOFOP is designed to emulate the functions as they would appear on the original LINC.

 An interesting feature is the FETCH/EXEC stop, which is implemented in all hardware in the LINC and PDP-12.
 The hardware, when enabled, continuously monitors instruction execution until specific conditions are met.
 This will cause a PDP-8 interrupt stalling the LINC program.
 Simulated console operations can be used to examine memory or make other changes, such as pressing the simulated DO key.
 The DO key executes any one instruction on the left switch register while the right switch register may have to also be set in the case of double word instructions such as most of the tape class.
 Booting certain operating systems consists of executing a tape read instruction directly from both sets of switches pressing the simulated DO key followed by pressing the simulated START 20 switch.
 In essence, the LINC-8 implements all of the functions of the console panel of the "real" LINC, then uses the PDP-8 to simulate most of them.